 5. Take the (Free) Money and Run

-If your employer doesn’t offer a defined contribution plan or you’re self-employed, there are a number of other tax-advantaged accounts that can help you grow your nest egg.
+If your employer doesn’t offer a defined contribution plan or you’re self-employed, there are a number of other tax-advantaged retirement accounts that can help you grow your nest egg.

-6. Adjust as Needed
+6. Adjusting as Needed

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.